Did you realise how easy it is to make vegan oil free scalloped potatoes?

 The other reason for peeling potatoes is that some people (my husband is one of them) think the skin is horrible.
 Gasp.
 Yes, I know.

-It’s such a shame, but if you have someone who you’re cooking for that doesn’t like the skin, then you’d better peel the potatoes to keep your eaters happy!
+It’s such a shame, but if you have someone who you’re cooking for that doesn’t like the skin, then you have the choice to peel the potatoes to keep your eaters happy – or not!

 And if you do peel the potatoes, don’t forget to make some crunchy potato peeling chips from the skins!

 The best way to make these oil free vegan scalloped potatoes is to prepare the dish ahead of time and cook it just when you’re going to eat them.
 I do this in 3 stages.